cpp-tutor/lox-gfx/README.md

 There are a number of ideas for the future direction of this library:

-* Stability: likely to be many bugs in non-core library code, and faulty Lox input can crash the board
+* Stability: likely to be many bugs in non-core library code, and faulty Lox input can crash the board (fixed)
 * Complete support for more "Arduino.h" functions
 * Support for Arduino_GigaDisplayTouch
-* Support for running scripts via a web interface (console-in-a-web-page)
+* Support for running scripts via a web interface (console-in-a-web-page) (#define CLOX_WEB_CONSOLE 1)
 * Use of the M4 co-processor as a graphics accelerator
 * Changing the Lox interpreter language (not the JIT backend) to something less like JavaScript (GFX-Basic?)
 * Adding to the ArduinoGraphics library (filled triangles, more fonts etc.)